coelhosilva/flight-ad/README.md

 -   A StatisticalLearner object for binding scikit-learn's pipelines and integrating them on the anomaly detection workflow;
 -   Visualization tools for assessing potential anomalies;
 -   Reporting tools for analyzing results;
--   Sample airplane sensor data (repackaged NASA's DASHlink for the purpose of evaluating and advancing data mining capabilities that can be used to promote aviation safety;
+-   Sample airplane sensor data, repackaged from NASA's DASHlink for the purpose of evaluating and advancing data mining capabilities that can be used to promote aviation safety;
 -   Adaptations of machine learning algorithms, such as a DBSCAN implementation that calculates the hyperparameter epsilon from the input data.

 ## Instalation